FREQUENTLY ASKED QUESTIONS

-Because of the laws in Illinois, the purchase of a herdshare is a little more involved than buying a gallon of milk from the store.
-You will need to sign two contracts: a Bill of Sale for your share of the herd and a boarding agreement (Bovine Agistment Agreement) that outlines Barrington Natural Farm's commitment to taking care of your herd.
+The purchase of a herdshare is a little more involved than buying a gallon of milk from the store.
+You will need to sign two contracts: a Bill of Sale for your share of the herd and a boarding agreement (Bovine Agistment Agreement) that outlines the Farm's commitment to taking care of your herd.
 If you are comfortable with the contract terms, you'll need to return the completed forms, along with your payment, to get your first share of milk.

 All herdshare owners are required to bring or purchase their own containers.
 We recommend the 1/2 gallon wide-mouth glass mason jars to store the milk.
 They can be purchased at most Ace Hardware stores, Meijers, Woodmans, and online.
 Herdshare owners can also purchase them from us already cleaned for $3 each.
 Gallon size jars are too big and unwieldy for most people to pour from, and the plastic milk jugs are very difficult to fill and keep clean with the small openings.

 Q: HOW DO WE ORDER BEEF, PORK, AND CHICKEN?

 A: Please click on our ORDER FORM which will open up a one-page fillable PDF Order Form with our meat products listed.
 We typically sell our meat products in bulk orders only, we do not sell by the cut except at year end if we have anything left after filling all the bulk orders.
 Join our newsletter list to find out if we have individual meat cuts available for sale after we fill the bulk orders.